Who We Are

 What do we do?

 ACCFS consists of two primary departments (counseling and church outreach) as well as support staff.
-Click here to see our activities and services in 2017.
+Click here to see our activities and services in 2020 (view our annual report).
 You can also review our History to gain a better understanding of our origin and growth over time.

 What is our Mission?